 - When?
 Madeira has pleasant Mediterranean weather all year round, so you can make a trip here at any time.
 However, if you want to see dolphins and whales swimming close to shore, we recommend travelling here between April and October.

 - What’s included?
-The return flight , all taxes and 1 piece of hand luggage.
+It depends on the airline but surely the return flight , all taxes and mostly 1 piece of hand luggage.

 Madeira and cheap accommodation on the island